 Second, the Ninth Circuit has held that even violation of jus cogens norms of international human rights law do not vitiate FSIA immunity of a foreign sovereign.
 Siderman de Blake v.
-Republic of Arg., 965 F.2d 699, 717-718 (9th Cir.
-1992).
+Republic of Arg., 965 F.2d 699, 717-718 (9th Cir.1992).
 Agencies and instrumentalities of the foreign sovereign are immune irrespective of the magnitude of the human rights violations unless one of the exceptions enumerated in FSIA, none of which apply here.
 Where an official acts in his official capacity within the scope of authority provided under the sovereign's law, a suit against the official is the "practical equivalent of a suit against the sovereign directly."
-Chuidian, 912 F.2d at
+Chuidian, 912 F.2d at 1101-02.
+Thus, permitting suit against such an official would amount to an "abrogation of foreign sovereign immunity by allowing litigants to accomplish indirectly what the Act barred them from doing directly" under Siderman.
+16 Id. at 1102.

-15 The cases cited by the Liu and Xia Plaintiffs are inapposite.
-For the reasons discussed above, neither Hilao II nor Trajano support the Plaintiffs' argument.
-In Xuncax v.
-Gramajo, 886 F. Supp.
-162, 176 (D. Mass.
-1995), cited by the Plaintiffs, the district court held that the former Minister of Defense of Guatemala was not immune under FSIA from suit alleging torture, arbitrary detentions and executions, because the alleged acts "exceed anything that might be considered to have been lawfully within the scope of Gramajo's official authority."
-The court noted that the government of Guatemala did not allege that the actions were "officially" authorized.
-Id. at 176 n.10.
-In Cabiri, also cited by Plaintiffs, the district court held the commander in the Ghanian Navy and Deputy Chief of National Security was not immune from suit under FSIA for alleged torture, because defendant did not claim the alleged acts fell within the scope of his authority; he did "not argue that such acts are not prohibited by the laws of Ghana."
-921 F. Supp. at 1198.
+such acts are not prohibited by the laws of Ghana."
+921 F.Supp. at 1198.
 Since the alleged acts of torture fell "beyond the scope of his authority as the Deputy Director of National Security of Ghana," he was not immune under the FSIA.
 Id.
-Granville Gold Trust Switzerland v.
+Granville Gold Trust-Switzerland v.
 Comm.
-Del Fullimento/Inter Change Bank, 928 F. Supp.
-241, 243 (E.D.
-N.Y.
-1996) cited by Plaintiffs is also inapposite.
+Del Fallimento/Interchange Bank, 928 F.Supp.
+241, 243 (E.D.N.Y.1996) cited by Plaintiffs is also inapposite.
 The court in Granville Trust erroneously assumed that FSIA immunity has no application to claims under the ATCA and TVPA for human rights violations.
 It cites no convincing authority for this proposition.
 These case simply do not establish international law displaces the foreign sovereign's law in assessing the scope of the defendant official's authority for purposes of the FSIA.